monikamultani/BACnet/21-fs-ias-lec/groups/02-ChatApplikationSketch/README.md

 Author: Li Ting Luong, Monika Multani

 ## Extend Chat
-Our group is working at the existing chat.
+Our group is working with the existing subjective chat provided from the group 03-subChat.
 We extended the chat with a sketch application.
-We still need to debug the application.
-In addition we started to extend the chat with forwarding message.

-### Sketch Application
+## Sketch Application
-We added a "Sketch" - button.
-By pressing the button a new window opens.
-Here it is possible to create a sketch.
+We added a "Sketch" button.
+By pressing the button a new window opens where it is now possible to create a sketch.
 There is a color palette to change the color of the pen and a scale bar to resize the pen.
 The background color can be changed by clicking on the color and then on the bucket.
 A part or all of the content can be removed with the help of the eraser.

-### Forwarding Message
-We would also like to add the ability to forward message including reference to the original author.

 ## Tools
 The code is written in python.
 We used the inbuilt python module Tkinter which is used to create GUI applications.